shravankumar147/Gogul09.github.io/_posts/physical_design/power/2018-10-26-low-power-vlsi-design-1.md

 $$
 </div>

-From an implementation perspective, <span class="coding">.lib</span> files of a standard cell contains leakage power related information which is further given to power analysis tools such as Apache RedHawk.
+From an implementation perspective, <span class="coding">.lib</span> files of a standard cell contains leakage power related information which is further given to power analysis tools such as Apache RedHawk for power verification.

 You can see more information on leakage power [here](https://www.youtube.com/watch?v=d0OxV2rA398){:target="_blank"}.

+---

 <h3 id="what-is-ir-drop">What is IR drop?</h3>